giacomocavalieri/glam/tutorials/01_gleam_lists.md

 - In the first example we gave the document enough space to fit on a single line, all spaces get rendered as a normal whitespace and everything ends up on a single line
-- In the second example the line width is quite small: neither the outer, nor the inner document could fit on a single line so all spaces become newlines
+- In the second example the line width is quite small: neither the outer nor the inner document could fit on a single line so all spaces become newlines
 - The most interesting example is the third one where the outer group is split while the inner is not.
-  What end up happening in the pretty process could be described like this:
+  What ends up happening in the pretty process could be described like this:
   - The pretty printer first tries to render everything on a single line but the resulting document would exceed the maximum width of 30 chars
   - So it decides to split the outer group and its space gets rendered as a newline
   - On the new line the pretty printer tries to render the inner document and it fits just right!
-So it's spaces, contrary to what happened to those of the outer group, are not turned into newlines
+So its spaces, contrary to what happened to those of the outer group, are not turned into newlines

 So when the pretty printer ends up breaking a group it may still not break the